-If your teen is headed to college, she doesn’t have to wait until high school’s over to start preparing for the transition.
-There are things she can do now to address challenges that may come up.
-Follow these steps to help teens with learning and attention issues get ready for college.
+Teens who are headed to college don’t have to wait until high school’s over to start preparing for the transition.
+There are things they can do now to address challenges that may come up.
+Follow these steps to help teens with learning and thinking differences get ready for college.

-When your child gets a long-term assignment, have her break it down and set dates for what needs to be done by when.
+When your teen gets a long-term assignment, demonstrate how to break it down and set dates for what needs to be done by when.

-Have your child block out study time on a calendar several days before a test.
-Help her figure out in what kind of environment she studies best.
+Have your teen block out study time on a calendar several days before a test.
+Help your teen figure out what kind of environment works best for studying.
 Develop a plan for taking notes.
-If your child has difficulty taking notes, practice other strategies, such as recording classes, or asking for a copy of the teacher’s notes.
-Go over other solutions to keep up with studying.
+If your teen has difficulty taking notes, practice other strategies, such as recording classes, or asking for a copy of the teacher’s notes.

-Suggest your child move out of her comfort zone by sitting next to someone new in the cafeteria or joining a club.
+Suggest that your teen move out of that familiar comfort zone and try sitting next to someone new in the cafeteria — or joining a club.

-Help your child identify strengths.
-This will give her direction in college.
-The more opportunities she has to nurture interests, the greater her awareness of what she can offer.
+.
+This will help give some direction in college.
+The more opportunities teens have to nurture their interests, the greater their awareness of what they can offer.

-Practicing self-advocacy skills now can prepare her to explain what she needs to succeed in college.
+now can prepare teens to explain what they need to succeed in college.